machines-in-motion/irisc/README.md

-# uRiSC: Unscented Risk Sensitive Optimal Control for Partially Obsevable Systems
+# iRiSC: Iterative Risk Sensitive Optimal Control for Partially Obsevable Systems

 This repository contains the python implementation for the iterative risk sensitive solvers accounting for process and measurement uncertainties